Kiriko (Overwatch): Appearances

-Other media

 Kiriko, an animated short featuring the character was released the same week as Overwatch 2, premiering at TwitchCon on October 7, 2022.
-The short delves into Kiriko's relationship with her mother and features her fighting the Hashimoto, a yakuza-like group, and giving aide to a deaf child.
-The latter character was included as a nod to a deaf Overwatch player that had developed American sign language gestures for each of the heroes in the game.
+Delving into the titular character's relationship with her mother, the short demonstrates Kiriko's healing abilities via her saving her apartment complex's elderly maintenance worker from the Hashimoto, a yakuza-like group.
+Conveying both the "loving daughter" and "deadly protector" characterizations of her personality, the short also features the worker's granddaughter, a deaf child who was included as a nod to a deaf Overwatch player that had developed American sign language gestures for each of the heroes in the game.
+In the short, Kiriko communicates via Japanese sign language to the granddaughter.

+The short received praise from video game writers, with Alyssa Mercante of GamesRadar+ calling it "a funny, heartfelt, badass rollercoaster ride".
+Rock Paper Shotgun's Graham Smith praised the righteousness of the short's action scene beatdown, and called the rest of the film's content "inoffensively sweet".
+However, in regard to the short being released in the backdrop of the game's battle pass system being received, Smith opined "Does this talk of spending money and grinding somewhat spoil the fun and cute story of inter-generational cooperation in the animated short above?
+Yes.
+Yes, it does."

 Yokai, a short story authored by Christie Golden, was also released to help outline Kiriko's back story and connection to the broader Overwatch lore.

-Reception

-After her reveal, Adam Benjamin commented, "Kiriko almost seems like she was engineered in a lab to appeal to players.
-You like playing support?
-Here you go.
-You like ninjas?
-Ta-da.
-Foxes?
-Your ultimate is a fox.
-And, honestly, that laboratory formula is working."
-Jessica Howard of GameSpot wrote that Kiriko "exerts a sort of youthful energy and intelligence that makes her incredibly personable."

-As she was the first Overwatch character included as a battle pass reward, Kiriko was often cited alongside examples of player criticism directed toward Overwatch 2s adoption of a battle pass system.
-While the game's battle pass received general backlash from players, CJ Wheeler of Rock Paper Shotgun noted that "at least people seem to like Kiriko."